 Sleepaway opportunities like our two annual trips can be valuable educational experiences for kids.
 It can provide them with an opportunity to bond with classmates and learn new skills.

-Victoria Stempel, Fourth Grade Associate Teacher, explained her favorite aspect of taking the annual fall trip to Ramapo has been “watching the kids work together as a team and support each other in trying new things.
+Victoria Stempel, former Corlears Fourth Grade Associate Teacher, explained her favorite aspect of taking the annual fall trip to Ramapo has been “watching the kids work together as a team and support each other in trying new things.
 It's also amazing to see new friendships form!”

 She went on to explain the benefits she observed firsthand on these trips.
 “Kids discover a newfound confidence, independence, and self-sufficiency after spending time away from their families.”

-Francesca Lawless, a Third Grade Associate Teacher, added, “The [fall overnight] trip will allow students to work together as a team to strengthen relationships and overcome obstacles.
+Francesca Lawless, Third Grade Teacher, added, “The [fall overnight] trip will allow students to work together as a team to strengthen relationships and overcome obstacles.
 I can't wait to see everyone bond as a group and also grow as individuals!”